Joe Kennedy (footballer): International career

 Kennedy captained the England 'B' team on three occasions and also represented the FA XI.
 He was a permanent reserve for the full England side during the early 1950s but never earned a cap.

 Style of play

 In 2002 football journalist Gavin McOwan listed Kennedy at no. 17 in his list of West Bromwich Albion's 50 Greatest Players, regarding him as the best (English) Albion player never to win an England cap.
 McOwan says that what Kennedy lacked in pace, he made up for with tactical awareness and positioning.
 Albion club historian Tony Matthews meanwhile has described Kennedy as being "steady, totally reliable, consistent, superb in the air, sure and sound on the ground."
 Whilst at Albion, Kennedy quickly earned the nickname "Spring-heeled Joe" because of his ability to jump for high balls.
 He was never sent off during his career and rarely committed a foul.

 Career statistics

-Club performance

 Kennedy also played in one Football League Cup match for Chester.